celikkoseoglu/celikk-personal-website/src/blog/qnote.md

 > Makes note taking fast, simple and easy on Windows Phone devices.
  Unlike other note taking apps, QNote does not require the user to wait for a few seconds to get ready for note taking.
-It starts up in milliseconds, the user takes some notes and just lock the
+It starts up in milliseconds, the user takes some notes and then locks the
     phone to close the application.
 Perfect for taking quick notes on the go!